CARE AND MAINTENANCE

 Nail Clipping

-This should be done bi-weekly.
+This should be done weekly.
 Their nails can become quite sharp if not tended to.
 Clipping nails will protect your furniture, yourself and your other animals.
 You should buy a good pair of cat nail clippers and ensure that you are cutting above the vein in their nails.
 (Cutting the vein in the cat's nails is quite painful for the cat.)
 If you are unsure how to do this, ask your vet or a professional groomer for a demonstration of instructions.
 I have never used them, but some cat owners recommend a product called Softpaws.

 Back to Top